victordibia/signver/README.md

 # SignVer [Alpha]: A library for Automatic Offline Signature Verification

 > SignVer is in Alpha and under active development.
-There may be significant changes ahead.).
+There may be significant changes ahead.

 ![signver logo - a library for automatic signature verification](docs/images/logo.png)